Brother Power the Geek: Original appearance

 While sales of the title were modest, Brother Power was not popular among the staff.
-Former DC Comics editorial director Carmine Infantino claimed in several interviews following his retirement from comics that Superman editor Mort Weisinger disliked the character, and petitioned DC publisher Jack Liebowitz to shut down the title.
-According to Infantino, Weisinger harbored an admitted dislike for the hippie subculture of the 1960s, and felt that Joe Simon portrayed them too sympathetically.
+Former DC Comics editorial director Carmine Infantino claimed in several interviews following his retirement from comics that Superman editor Mort Weisinger disliked the character and had petitioned DC publisher Jack Liebowitz to shut down the title.

+According to Infantino, Weisinger admitted a dislike for the hippie subculture of the 1960s, and felt that Joe Simon portrayed them too sympathetically.
 It did not help that Hound Dawg and his cronies appeared with uniforms and gadgetry evocative of Nazis in the second issue.

 According to Simon, the third issue was canceled just before the finished artwork was to be set up for print duplication, and Simon would neither discuss the plot of this issue nor release any of the original art.

 Despite Weisinger's concerns over the hippie subculture and the level of drug abuse it represented, drug, substance and alcohol intake are not depicted.

 Simon was not the artist on the title's two issues.
 The artwork was by Al Bare, who had been working with Simon at Sick.
 Simon had hired Bare to "ghost" the art, and was subsequently credited with the art.

 Later appearances

 The character was revived briefly two decades later, first in a short story by Neil Gaiman in Swamp Thing Annual #5 (1989) (reprinted in Neil Gaiman's Midnight Days), and then in a Vertigo one-shot by Rachel Pollack and Mike Allred titled Vertigo Visions - The Geek.

-In Gaiman's story, Brother Power is revealed to be an imperfect elemental, similar to the Swamp Thing, and he is connected to all human simulacra such as dolls, dummies, statues, etc. The story resumes with the rocket's return to Earth, guided into Tampa Bay by Firestorm after an unsuccessful attempt to destroy it.
+In Gaiman's story, Brother Power is revealed to be an imperfect elemental, similar to Swamp Thing, and he is connected to all human simulacra such as dolls, dummies, statues, etc. The story resumes with the rocket's return to Earth, guided into Tampa Bay by Firestorm after an unsuccessful attempt to destroy it.
 His newfound ability to change his size leads to a call to Batman, who defers to Abigail Cable.
 Ultimately, an aging hippie named Chester calms him down.

 Pollack's story featured a brief return of Brother Power's adversary, Lord Sliderule, now in a business suit, and depicted Brother Power being forced to perform as a circus geek, eating live animals for the first time.
 Eventually, after more misadventures with the establishment, he is reunited with Cindy (the hippie who had given him his face), now a prostitute, and is destroyed in his original form while saving her life; however, he survives by possessing one of her dolls.

 In Grant Morrison's Animal Man, Brother Power is mentioned as having escaped Limbo.
 He also appeared briefly in Tom Peyer's Totems as a guest at John Constantine's 1999 New Year's Eve party.